andy-c-jones/cwrdd/README.md

 ### Core Principles

+#### Privacy and Security

 - **People deserve a safe and secure place to share ideas and arrange in-person meetings.** Privacy and security are not optional features—they are fundamental rights that enable free expression and democratic participation.

+- **People should be allowed complete privacy in private channels but should not be able to hide behind anonymity in public channels and groups.** Privacy and accountability serve different purposes: private conversations deserve absolute privacy, while public discourse benefits from accountability.

+- **It should be exceptionally clear to users what is being done 'publicly' vs 'privately'.** Users must always understand the context of their communications and the implications of their actions.

+- **cwrdd will never provide a mechanism to decrypt private user data.** We will not launch in jurisdictions that have laws requiring backdoors or access to encrypted communications.
+This is a non-negotiable technical and ethical stance.

+#### Human Connection

 - **Human interaction is more important than ever in an era dominated by technology.** While technology connects us digitally, it should facilitate and enhance real-world human connection, not replace it.

 - **Real in-person interactions are critical for democracy.** Democratic participation requires the ability to organize, meet, and discuss ideas face-to-face.
 Technology should empower these interactions, not hinder them.

-- **People should be allowed complete privacy in private channels but should not be able to hide behind anonymity in public channels and groups.** Privacy and accountability serve different purposes: private conversations deserve absolute privacy, while public discourse benefits from accountability.

-- **It should be exceptionally clear to users what is being done 'publicly' vs 'privately'.** Users must always understand the context of their communications and the implications of their actions.
+#### Trust and Safety

+- **Users must be at least 16 years old to create an account.** We protect young people by enforcing age requirements and will comply with jurisdiction-specific age regulations.

+- **Users deserve protection from spam and harmful content.** We employ machine learning, automated filtering, and user reporting to detect and prevent spam while respecting privacy in encrypted communications.

+- **Illegal content will not be tolerated.** We use automated scanning, hash-matching (PhotoDNA), and machine learning to detect and remove illegal content from public channels.
+For private encrypted messages, we rely on user reports and blind pattern detection to identify bad actors without accessing message content.

+- **Bad actors will be restricted and removed.** We implement graduated enforcement: accounts flagged for spam or harmful content face restrictions on messaging non-contacts, and repeated violations result in permanent bans.

 ## Architectural Philosophy